 When a car accident happens that results in injuries, it’s important to understand who is liable for the costs of those injuries.
 In the United States, insurance laws are made at the state level, and in Florida, we are one of 12 states with no-fault insurance laws.
-This means that if you are injured in a car accident, regardless of who was at fault for it, you would first seek benefits for your damages under your own insurance policy.
+This means that if you are injured in a car accident in Boca Raton, regardless of who was at fault for it, you would first seek benefits for your damages under your own insurance policy.
 This policy is called PIP, or personal injury protection.

 What is PIP Coverage, and Who Needs It?

 All registered drivers in Florida, or drivers who operate vehicles here for over 90 days a year, are required to carry $10,000 in PIP insurance.
 PIP will help cover things like your medical expenses, emergency room care, ambulance transportation, follow-up doctors’ visits, lost wages, prescriptions, and other costs associated with your injuries.

 The intention of PIP insurance is so drivers have access to immediate coverage without having to prove liability or litigate the matter to get paid.
 An injured driver will file a claim with their own policy and deal directly with their own insurance company and adjuster.
 And while this provides more ease in most cases, there are times when an injured party will still potentially want to hold another driver accountable.